 Using this technique for my bedroom dresser

-After realizing how simple these drawer dividers were to make, I actually purchased more board boards and used the same process to create neat dividers for the top drawer of my dresser, where I store my handkerchiefs:
+After realizing how simple these drawer dividers were to make, I actually purchased more boards and used the same process to create neat dividers for the top drawer of my dresser, where I store my scarves and handkerchiefs:

 Love this tutorial but need drawer dividers for clothes or underwear?
 Check out my tutorial for dresser drawer dividers: